 NYC, New York

 MARC DEATON occupies a prominent place not only among today’s most distinctive dramatic tenors, but also as a creative and successful stage director, teacher, playwright and artistic director.

 Dramatic tenor Marc Deaton has a career which spans 30 years.
 He has established his reputation not only through his superb musicality and electrifying stage presence, but also through his extraordinarily multi-faceted repertoire.
 He essays the incredibly difficult heldentenor roles of Wagner and Strauss and yet captures the nuance and intimacy of works by Mahler, Schubert and Vaughn Williams, whilst championing modern and contemporary works by Berg, Britten, Cortese, Schoenberg, and always with organic emotional depth.

 He is the co-founder and Artistic Director of Madison Lyric Stage, serving as producer, director and often appearing in many of the productions in its nine-year history including: I Pagliacci, Macbeth, Weimar Republic Masterpieces, A Little Night Music, Peter Grimes,The Glass Menagerie, Salome, Evita, Aaron and Lenny, Otello, Jesus Christ Superstar, Blithe Spirit, Agnes of God, Godspell, Company, The Turn of the Screw, Of Mice and Men, Into the Woods and Hansel and Gretel.

-He will be directing On Golden Pond for The Old Saybrook Stage Company in January of 2020.
+He directed Ernest Thompson’s play, On Golden Pond for The Old Saybrook Stage Company in January of 2020.